Abhixs1/Draw-Diagram/README.md

-# Interactive Diagram Studio with Secure Authentication and Version Control
+🚀 Diagram Studio with Secure Authentication and Version Control

-An enterprise-grade diagramming and workflow modeling platform built with Angular (frontend) and .NET Core Web API (backend).
-The platform enables users to create, style, and manage interactive diagrams with a drag-and-drop interface, robust version control, and secure authentication via Azure Active Directory (MSAL).
+An enterprise-ready web application for creating, managing, and version-controlling diagrams.

-Designed with a scalable architecture and intuitive UI, this project demonstrates expertise in full-stack development, frontend engineering, backend API design, and cloud-based authentication systems.
+Built with Angular, .NET (C#), JointJS, and deployed on Azure.

-🚀 Key Features
+✨ Key Features
 🔐 Secure Authentication

 Integrated Microsoft Authentication Library (MSAL) for enterprise-level login and user identity management.

 Supports Azure AD for secure access control and session management.

 🎨 Interactive Diagram Studio

-Fully functional drag-and-drop canvas to create diagrams, flowcharts, and workflows.
+Fully functional drag-and-drop canvas for creating diagrams, flowcharts, and workflows.

-Rich customization: shapes, connectors, colors, text labels, and styling tools.
+Rich customization with shapes, connectors, colors, text labels, and styling tools.

 Intuitive studio design for a seamless user experience.

 🗂️ Advanced Version Control